microsoft/SLG-Business-Applications/demos/TIMEE/readme.md

     - Collect all relevant information
     - Then provide all relevant information to the next agent...
     - Has "**Generate Time Sheet**" tool for calling to time sheet generator
-- Agent 2 = Time Sheet Generator
+- Agent 2 = Timesheet Generator Agent
     - Role = **only generate a timesheet from a single input**
     - System prompt = elaborate prompt + structure specified
     - User prompt = description of timesheet needs as TIMEE